 This exercise strengthens the oblique muscles.
 Lying on the back with the roller placed under the upper back, the athlete rolls the ball from side to side.
 This is excellent for tightening the stomach and working the core muscles.

 The piriformis muscle is a deep outward rotating muscle in the buttock.
-It can become tight through over use.
+It can become tight through overuse.
 As the sciatic nerve passes close to this muscle (through the muscle in some people) sciatic pain and symptoms may be present.
-The foam roller is used to apply deep tissue mayofascial release massage to the muscle.
+The foam roller is used to apply deep tissue myofascial release massage to the muscle.

 A simple press up exercise can be performed using the foam roller.
 An easy version can be done on the knees whilst a more advanced version is done with the body straight.
 The roller slightly changes the angle working the lower chest muscles more.

 This exercise massages the quadratus lumborum muscle at the side of the lower back.
 Position the roller under the lower back side on and gently roll up and down the roller to relax the muscle.
 The quadratus lumborum muscle is often tight in patients complaining of low back pain as well as those with mild scoliosis or curving of the spine.